FG-Technologies/tRNA-modification-analysis/README.md

 In the current study Dorado version [1.0.0](https://github.com/nanoporetech/dorado/releases/tag/v1.0.0) is used.

 ## 2. Sequence alignment using BWA-MEM
-Convert the bamfile with unaligned raw reads to fasta file:
+Convert the bamfile with unaligned raw reads to fastq file:
 ```
 samtools fastq reads.bam > reads.fastq
 ```